Mackenzie Springs Nickel-Graphite Project

 70% Fin Resources Ltd

 The McKenzie Springs project is located in the Kimberley region of Western Australia along strike to the Savannah Nickel Mine (Panoramic Resources Limited) and adjacent to the Macintosh Graphite deposits (Lamboo Resources Limited).
-The project comprises tenements E80/4808 and E80/4812 where first pass reconnaissance field work has recently been conducted.
+The project comprises tenement E80/4808 and is prospective for Nickel, Copper, Cobalt and PGES graphite.
+The project is in joint venture with Fin Resources Ltd. Managers and Cazaly retain a 30% interest.

-The Savannah Nickel Operation has been in production since 2004 and exports concentrate to China via the port of Wyndham (240km to the north via the Great Northern Highway).
-Recent near mine exploration by Panoramic has indicated potential to extend the resource and mine life beyond 2017 with the discovery of a new lode at Savannah North.
+The Savannah Nickel mine has been in production since 2004 and exports a Nickel concentrate to China via the port of Wyndham (240km to the north via the Great Northern Highway).

 During reconnaissance at McKenzie Springs, the potential to host significant high quality graphite mineralisation was recognised following the discovery of outcropping graphitic schist hosted within lithologies of the high grade Tickalara Metamorphic suite.
 Research of historic data identified further evidence of graphite bearing units associated with metamorphic rocks of the Tickalara Metamorphic suite which trend through the tenement for ~15 kilometres.

-This is the same unit hosting Lamboo Resources Limited’s neighbouring Macintosh Graphite Project where an Indicated and Inferred resource of 7.135Mt @ 4.73% Total Graphitic Carbon for 337,700t of contained graphite has been released (ASX:LMB, January 2014).
+This is the same unit hosting neighbouring Macintosh Graphite deposit where an Indicated and Inferred resource of 7.135Mt @ 4.73% Total Graphitic Carbon for 337,700t of contained graphite has been released (ASX:LMB, January 2014).
 Of particular note is that the graphite has been identified as high grade flake graphite with the potential to be chemically converted into graphene.

 The graphite industry has recently seen extraordinary growth largely due to the global shift into “smart and green” technologies.
 Graphite is an essential component of lithium ion batteries and is also used in super capacitors, nuclear reactors, steel and refractories.

-Further investigations are planned by Cazaly within the McKenzie Springs tenement to test the extensive, essentially un-explored, target unit for coarse, high purity graphite.
+Further investigations are planned within the McKenzie Springs tenement to test the extensive, essentially un-explored, target unit for coarse, high purity graphite.